keras-team/keras-tuner/README.md

 ## Multiple executions per trial with custom metrics and tuning of training parameters

 If you have a hypermodel where you want the score for a trial to be an average/best/worst/median/etc. of multiple execution.
 Also if you want to optimizer on parameters defined at train time.
-Also includes a function to smooth loss so we're not taking the very last loss value.
+Includes a function to smooth loss so we're not taking the very last loss value.

 ```python
 class MyTuner(kt.Tuner):